Generous but Complex and Opaque

 Since 2016, there are three tiers of donation tax credits that are anchored by the three federal brackets: 15%, 29% and 33%.
 Tier 1: credits on total annual donations under $200.
 Tier 2: credits on total donations over $200.
 Tier 3: credits for donation made by donors with more than $200,000 ($220,000 in Ontario) in annual net income who can claim donations on income over $200,000 in net income.

 Credits are better than deductions for most taxpayers.
 A deduction reduces gross income and the benefit will always equal the taxpayer’s average tax rate.
 (Corporate donations, by contrast, produce deductions.)
-A tax credit is claimed against net income, that is, the taxable income that remains after deductions are applied.
+A tax credits reduce taxes payable on a personal return and are claimed against net income.
 Tax credits are more beneficial for most taxpayers because they are tiered.
 It is possible, especially for Canadians who give more than $200 per annum, to receive a tax credit at a higher rate than their average tax rate.
 A generous donor may get back more in tax per dollar than they are paying.